FmartinP99/BattAnimeZone/README.md

 ### Blazor (Full Stack, web server & web assembly) Web App written in C# with .NET8

 This webapp is essentially a digital-library built on the [MyAnimeList](https://myanimelist.net)'s data.
-It is highly advised to use it via a desktop computer/laptop and not with mobil devices, because the UI currently not supported for those.
+It is highly advised to use it via a desktop computer or laptop and not with mobile devices, as the UI is currently not supported on them.
 ### Features from the User's perspective

 - It's capable of searching and displaying animes and studios with/based on their various attributes,<br>